AudioLens: A Closer Look at Auditory Attribute Perception of Large Audio-Language Models: Introduction

 We also compare information across token positions, finding that though attributes are previously mentioned, information aggregated at these preceding positions is insufficient for accurate prediction.
 Instead, LALMs heavily rely on querying auditory inputs directly.
 This result explains why LALMs struggle with complex reasoning tasks~\cite{sakura}.
 Based on our findings, we propose to enrich deeper-layer representations with earlier attribute-rich representations, boosting prediction accuracy with a 16.3\% relative improvement without training.

 Our contributions are: (1) the first study of internal information processing in LALMs; (2) revealing layer-wise information dynamics and their relation to recognition accuracy; (3) analyzing information flow across tokens to identify the information sources for attribute predictions; and (4) introducing a novel improvement method based on these findings.
 Our work advances understanding of LALMs’ internal mechanisms and suggests directions for future enhancement.
+Code will be available at \url{https://github.com/ckyang1124/AudioLens}.